-One or more components are not listed or are exempt from listing.
+One of more components are not listed or are exempt from listing.

 Mexico INSQ:

 On or in compliance with the inventory

-Ontario Inventory:

 On or in compliance with the inventory

 Taiwan Chemical Substance Inventory:

 On or in compliance with the inventory

 16. OTHER INFORMATION